tytydraco/yessleep/out/I_Work_as_a_Lookout_at_a_National_Forest_Does_Anyone_Know_What_a_Code_Black_Means.md

 He didn’t finish, but we both knew what he meant.
 I’d thought nothing but that since she stopped responding.
 “Yeah, yeah.
 Go, go.
 Be safe, Harry.”

 “You know me - safety is my middle name.
-Harry Rupert Safety ‘Big Dong’ Hill,” he said, trying to add levity to a tense situation.
+That and big dong,” he said, trying to add levity to a tense situation.
 I gave Harry shit, but that was his true value.
 He cared about our well-being.
 I appreciated the attempt, but we were both too scattered to laugh.
 “Grounder one, out.”

 I walked back out to the catwalk and stared out at the approaching fog.
 It was so thick that as it slowly advanced, the trees would just disappear from view.
 I thought about Gwen, and my guts twisted into pretzels.
 I had been concerned that the tower collapsed earlier, but now that seemed quaint.
 Was she still alive?
 Had whatever the Code Black warning entailed harmed her?